EmmanuelRodrigues/EmmanuelRodrigues/ReadMe.md

 ### About Me:
 Hello!
-I'm Emmanuel 👋 a data scientist in training.
+I'm Emmanuel 👋 a scientist in training.
 I graduated from the Federal University of Rio de Janeiro, with a master's in Neurosciences.
-I am exploring new technologies to contribute to quality assurance solutions.
+Meanwhile, I am exploring new technologies to contribute to quality assurance solutions.

 ### 👨‍💻 Tech Stack:
 - Programing languages: Python, JavaScript